Skip to content

 • Family Camp, an opportunity for the whole family to share the camping experience

-• Peer support and education including programs for men, women, teens, and parents
+• Youth Leadership Program and peer support and education including programs for men, women, teens, and parents

-• Volunteer opportunities at fundraising events and educational programs, such as Trot to Clot, Hit'em for Hemophilia, Camp Wannaklot, and on special event committees.
+• Volunteer opportunities at fundraising events and educational programs, such as Trot to Clot, Tee Off for Bleeding Disorders, and Camp Wannaklot.

-For more information about any of these services and programs, or to find out about volunteer opportunities, please contact Hemophilia of Georgia at 770-518-8272 or mail@hog.org.
+For more information about any of these services and programs, please contact Hemophilia of Georgia at 770-518-8272.
+To learn more about volunteering, please view our volunteer opportunities webpage.